almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/pom_everest.md

 	title1='''Fully Loaded Tow Pack'''
 	title2='''No Nonsense Nudge Bar'''
 	copy1='''With up to 3,000kg&#178; towing capacity, take on the most epic journeys with the Genuine Ford towpack.
-The tow pack pairs perfectly with the Everest’s Dynamic Stability Control, automatically adapting to changing loads for greater control.''' copy2='''Like our range of bull bars, the genuine Ford nudge bar provides added protection to the front of your Everest and has met Ford’s stringent engineering and safety standards.<br/><br/>''' image1='''au_edm2_everest_accessories2_20170629'''
+The tow pack pairs perfectly with the Everest's Dynamic Stability Control, automatically adapting to changing loads for greater control.''' copy2='''Like our range of bull bars, the genuine Ford nudge bar provides added protection to the front of your Everest and has met Ford's stringent engineering and safety standards.<br/><br/>''' image1='''au_edm2_everest_accessories2_20170629'''
     image1_url='''https://www.ford.com.au/suv/everest/smart-accessories/'''
     image1_name='''Some'''